oliver-veal/robotics-coursework/docs/source/coursework2.rst

    :width: 680
    :alt: Tuning Avg40

-*Figure 16a, 16b, 16c, 16d: Effects of changing the Average parameter, smoothing out the field lines flow between obstacles.
-16e shows the flow lines of the final avg=40 parameter*
+*Figure 16a, 16b, 16c, 16d: Effects of changing the Average parameter, smoothing out the field lines between obstacles.
+16e shows the flow lines of the final avg=40 parameter, giving an optimal amount of smoothing*

 **Valid Paths Produced By This Method**